jaiphgodfrey-cpu/Personal-Accountant/README.md

 ## Home

-Real-time snapshot.
+Real time snapshot.
 Shows total balance, current month allocation, your financial goals, and savings rate.
 The bell icon turns red after 14 days without a backup download.
 Tap it to go directly to backup.

 ## Reports